javascript-tutorial/en.javascript.info/6-data-storage/01-cookie/article.md

 **So if we solely rely on `samesite` to provide protection, then old browsers will be vulnerable.**

-But we surely can use `samesite` together with other protection measures, like xsrf tokens, to add a layer of defence and then, in the future, when old browsers die out, we'll probably be able to drop xsrf tokens.
+But we can use `samesite` together with other protection measures, like xsrf tokens, to add a layer of defence and then, in the future, when old browsers die out, we'll probably be able to drop xsrf tokens.

 ## httpOnly